 - How often do you take vacation breaks?
 Do you think vacations work to enhance productivity?

-- Tell us about a difficult project that required you to upgrade specific technical skills?
+- Tell us about a difficult project that required you to develop or upgrade specific technical skills.

 - How would you ensure that your team delivers effectively if you were a manager?